piclas-framework/reggie2.0/README.md

 ### Compare variables
 This option allows for comparison of a single column of the selected dataset to avoid unnecessary computation.
 Simply provide the name of the attribute of the hdf5 file, which contains all names of the different columns in the dataset and additionally the name of the column, which should be compared.

+Both variables also take '_' as placeholder when using more than one analyze to compare all variables.

 Template for copying to **analyze.ini**
 ```
 ! hdf5 diff
-h5diff_file             = sphere_PartStateBoundary_000.00000010000000000.h5
+h5diff_file             = sphere_PartStateBoundary_000.00000010000000000.h5      , sphere_PartStateBoundary_2_000.00000010000000000.h5
-h5diff_reference_file   = sphere_PartStateBoundary_000.00000010000000000_ref.h5
+h5diff_reference_file   = sphere_PartStateBoundary_000.00000010000000000_ref.h5  , sphere_PartStateBoundary_2_000.00000010000000000_ref.h5
-h5diff_data_set         = PartData
+h5diff_data_set         = PartData                                               , PartData2
-h5diff_tolerance_value  = 1.0e-2
+h5diff_tolerance_value  = 1.0e-2                                                 , 1.0e-2
-h5diff_tolerance_type   = relative
+h5diff_tolerance_type   = relative                                               , relative
-h5diff_var_attribute    = VarNamesSurface
+h5diff_var_attribute    = VarNamesSurface                                        , _
-h5diff_var_name         = Spec001_ImpactNumber
+h5diff_var_name         = Spec001_ImpactNumber                                   , _
 ```

 # vtudiff

-* Compares the point and cell data arrays of two .vtu files for each array element-by-element either with an absolute and/or relative difference (depending on which tolerance values are given - if no tolerance is given both default values are used).
+* Compares the point, field and cell data arrays (if not empty) of two .vtu files for each array element-by-element either with an absolute and/or relative difference (depending on which tolerance values are given - if no tolerance is given both default values are used).
 * Requires vtk for reading-in data to python.

   [https://pypi.org/project/vtk/](https://pypi.org/project/vtk/)

+Note that piclas2vtk needs to be set as external, since otherwise no .vtu file is created for comparison.
 Template for copying to **analyze.ini**

 ```